solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 provided in the bitmask, the processor will add this stake value to each corresponding feature ID's stake support in the Staged Features PDA.

+Just like the `StageFeatureForActivation` instruction, the Clock sysvar will be used to ensure the Staged Features PDA corresponding to the *current* epoch was provided.

 Nodes should submit a transaction containing this instruction:

 - Any time at least 4500 slots before the end of the epoch.